 Trivalent combinations of all three serotypes were introduced in 1990.
-As at 2004, trivalent vaccines were available in the USA, recommended only for high risk flocks.
-As at 2004, trivalent vaccines were not available in Australia.
+As at 2004, trivalent vaccines were available in the USA, recommended only for high risk flocks, but were not available in Australia.
 Using fowlpox virus and herpesvirus of turkeys as vectors (an organism that does not cause disease itself but which spreads infection by conveying pathogens from one host to another), experimental recombinant (genetically engineered to contain DNA from different organisms) vaccines have been shown to be effective against challenge with virulent Marek’s disease virus.
 As at 2004, recombinant vaccines were not commercially available.

-For an existing farm, other than providing clothing for visitors (disposable overalls) and using hard fibre based litter materials (wood shavings), you can reduce the risk by being aware that there is a higher seasonal incidence in Summer/Autumn, which peaks in March.
-This being so, if you have MDV on your farm, it is important to vaccinate broiler flocks that will mature at the end of Autumn, not just those grown for the Christmas market.
-Cleaning vehicles between farms, while good biosecurity practice, makes no difference to the spread of MDV.
-It is far better to spend the money on the disposable overalls than worry about cleaning trucks.
+For an existing farm, other than providing clothing for visitors (disposable overalls) and using hard fibre based litter materials (wood shavings), risk can be reduced by being aware that there is a higher seasonal incidence of MD in Summer/Autumn, which peaks in March.
+This being so, it is important to vaccinate broiler flocks that will mature at the end of Autumn, not just those grown for the Christmas market.
+In terms of biosecurity, it is more economically feasible to provide disposable overalls for visitors than to clean vehicles between farms as cleaning vehicles does not reduce the spread of MDV.

 The Rural Industries Research and Development Corporation (a core partner in the Australian Poultry CRC) is investing in a new project to develop a DNA based test to quickly differentiate between wild-type MDV and MDV from the Rispens vaccine, commonly used to vaccinate broiler-breeders and layers.
 Armed with this test, it will be possible to ascertain if MDV on farms is caused by spread of the vaccine amongst the progeny of broiler-breeders or if it is a potentially dangerous wild-type.
 Meanwhile the Poultry CRC will also look into the possibility of arranging a comparison between the international reference strains of MDV with the known Australian strains to establish, once and for all, just how virulent the Australian strains are.
 This knowledge will help in the development of new vaccines against MDV.
 Given that this work involves moving highly pathogenic virus between countries, it will be carried out at either an Australian or overseas laboratory with the highest possible levels of biosecurity.